Nav3005/Cold_Email_Generator/README.md

 ![alt text](op.png)

 ## Overview
-The Cold Email Generator leverages AI to create personalized cold emails with ease.
-By integrating Llama 3.1, Langchain, and other powerful tools, this project offers a streamlined interface for generating customized emails based on user input and predefined templates.
+The Cold Email Generator leverages LLM to create personalized cold emails with ease.
+By integrating Llama 3.1, Langchain, Groq and other powerful tools, this project offers a streamlined interface for generating customized emails based on user input and predefined templates.

 ## Features
 - **Automated Email Generation**: Generate cold emails using AI.